eckelcu/unimgr-xr/README.md

 You can verify that OpenDaylight is running on your system with the UniMgr driver for Cisco XR devices installed and the UniMgr Legato API enabled by accessing the network topology API:

-<http://localhost:8181/rests/data/network-topology?content=nonconfig> (username: admin/ password: admin)
+<http://localhost:8181/rests/data/network-topology?content=nonconfig> (username: admin / password: admin)

 ![Network Topology](./images/network-topology.png)

 ### Step 6: Access your Cisco IOS XR devices

 The remainder of this tutorial assumes you are using the devices in the CiscoDevNet Sandbox for IOS XR Programmability and have established the VPN required to access the devices.
 If you are using your own devices, you will need to update the access information accordingly.

 In one terminal, access R1